- What is financial aid?

 When the consortium form is processed, your financial aid will disburse to pay for Hawaii CC courses only.
 If a refund is due to you, you may use it to pay for the consortium courses.
 You will need to pay tuition, fees, and other charges directly to the consortium college.
 For example, if you are registered for 6 credits at Hawaii CC, 3 credits at UH Hilo and 3 credits at Leeward CC, financial aid will disburse to the Hawaii CC Business Office for the 12 credits that you are registered for, but it will only pay for the tuition and fees for the 6 credits at Hawaii CC.
 If you receive a refund check, you may use it to pay for the 3 credits at Leeward CC to the Leeward CC Business Office and the 3 credits at UH Hilo to the UH Hilo Business Office.
 Only courses that apply to your major will be funded.

-Per federal regulations, our office must apply a federal formula to determine if funds need to be repaid.
-In addition, your withdrawal may place you in jeopardy of receiving awards for subsequent semesters based on our Satisfactory Academic Progress Policy.
+If you completely withdraw from the semester or fail to pass at least one class, a Return of Title IV calculation will be done to determine how much of your aid was unearned and will therefore need to be repaid.
+In addition, your withdrawal may place you in jeopardy of receiving awards for subsequent semesters based on our Satisfactory

 Notify us by logging onto the MyUH portal, myuh.hawaii.edu.
 In the financial aid section, click the accept award offer tab and use the comment box.
 Please use that to update your financial aid information.